NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS CloudTrail.md

 - IAM, STS, CloudFront => Global Service Events which will require a trail to be enabled.
 It will log to US-EAST-1
 - NOT REALTIME - There is about a 15min delay

+#### CloudTrail Log File Integrity
+- Used for integrity validation of cloudtrial logs in S3.
+(How do you know nobody tampered with them?)
+- When you enable Log Validation; CloudTrail creats and signs digest files, each for an hour of log delivery.
+These digest files are stored in the same bucket, but in a differnet folder from the logs.
+You can then apply different security policies to the folders contianing the digest files.
+- Digest files contain a hash of every log file delivered in the last hour.
+AND contain the hash of the previous digest file.
+- CloudTrail signs each digest file with its private key
+- You can validate the logs and digest files through CLI  (validate-logs), but not the console UI.